 Preparing for a Career in Hardware Cybersecurity

 Cybersecurity is a broad field that encompasses those who install, configure, and maintain secure networks; those who develop software and other products to enhance security; and those who design and engineer hardware.
 The emerging awareness of hardware’s vulnerability to cybercrime has the potential to create opportunity for hardware-related positions, such as computer hardware engineers.
-According to the U.S. Bureau of Labor Statistics (BLS), hardware engineer jobs are expected to increase by almost 10 percent from 2010 to 2020.

 Computer hardware engineers design, develop, and test equipment such as computer chips and circuit boards.
-Most engineers have at least a bachelor’s degree in computer engineering, but those who want to pursue a cybersecurity specialization might want to obtain an a specific degree in cybersecurity, such as the Master of Science in Information Assurance and Cybersecurity.
+Most engineers have at least a bachelor’s degree in computer engineering, but those who want to pursue a cybersecurity specialization might want to obtain a specific degree in cybersecurity, such as the Master of Science in Information Assurance and Cybersecurity.
 This program focuses exclusively on cybersecurity, giving students in-depth knowledge and training on how to recognize, evaluate, and mitigate a variety of potential threats.